HHealthio+

 Does rejection hit you harder than it seems to hit others?

-Based on: A traits screener for rejection sensitivity, often discussed in the ADHD community.
+Published by the Healthio+ editorial team · Based on A traits screener for rejection sensitivity, often discussed in the ADHD community.
 RSD is NOT an official diagnosis — this measures patterns, not a condition.

 Rejection Sensitive Dysphoria isn't a formal diagnosis — it's a way of describing intense emotional sensitivity to rejection or criticism.
 Answer based on your general experience.
 Nothing you enter is saved or linked to you.